 - Feels that Goodreads should be regulated so that leaving a rating would also require a review.

-- Low ratings hurt book sales.
+- Believes that low ratings hurt book sales.

 - Wants feedback from readers to help her understand exactly why they disliked it.